lunarc/lunarc_docs/docs/COMSOL.md

 The program will ask you for a username and a password as described above.
 This username and password will be saved in your .comsol directory in your home directory.
 Make a note of which node you are running on (it will be stated in the console as auxxx)

 It is now time to start the GUI.
-As seen in the figure, Comsol is available through the Applications menu on the Lunarc desktop.
+As seen in the figure, Comsol is available through the Applications menu on the LUNARC desktop.

 ![Start Comsol](images/start_comsol.png "Start COMSOL")